Kang Han-na: 2016–present: Rising popularity

 In 2019, Kang was cast in the thriller drama Designated Survivor: 60 Days, based on the American series Designated Survivor.
 The same year she starred in a short drama of Drama Stage titled Woman with a Bleeding Ear about a woman who one day starts bleeding from her ears when she hears something she doesn't want to hear.

 She was also confirmed to take over Volume Up as a new DJ starting from January 6, 2020.

 In 2020, Kang starred in the tvN drama Start-Up as a successful businesswoman.
-In October 2020, Kang's contract with Fantagio ended and she signed on to KeyEast.
+In October 2020, Kang's contract with Fantagio ended and she signed with KeyEast.

 In 2021, Kang starred in My Roommate Is a Gumiho.

 In 2022, Kang was cast in KBS2's historical drama series Bloody Heart alongside Lee Joon.
 In the drama Kang played the role of Yoo Jeong.